Jev1337/CS-Studies/README.md

 ## Getting Started

 To get started, You have to download a Pascal Compiler, I personally use PascalXE (due to School regulations) which is a free IDE.
 To install PascalXE, you can find the link down below.
 One more thing I want to say that no Delphi can be involved in the Pascal Corrections!
 The only library (import/uses) than can be used is Wincrt/Crt.
+Note that Records are replaced with Arrays of Records due to Covid-19 affecting the program.

 ### Prerequisites